the-butcher/COVID19-SEIR/README.md

 todo:
 * coincident strain instants produce an error when updating model
 * bind the 'time' modification to chart cursor
-  * show actual contact matrix on a per date basis
+  * show effective contact matrix on a per date basis (base_contact_matrix x reduction_through_testing * nrm_susceptible of the respective age group)
+  * disable chart zoom to keep slider and chart aligned
 * modification chart area
   * find some primary value for strain (if possible use r<sub>t</sub>)
 * validity check for when i.e. too many vaccinations have been configured in settings or initial percentage of recovered does not validate → reset to last valid state (???)